-We have continuously supported social impact carbon projects in Africa by off-setting our emissions and to date, we have offset 3,114.59 tonnes of carbon dioxide emissions to balance out our carbon footprint.
-This includes projects run by CO2 Balance such as an improved cook stove project in Kenya and borehole rehabilitation project in Uganda - improving the lives of thousands of people within these project areas.
+We continue supporting social impact carbon projects in Africa by off-setting our emissions and to date have offset 3,684.48 tonnes of carbon dioxide emissions to balance out our carbon footprint.
+This includes CO2 Balance's improved cook stove project in Kenya and borehole rehabilitation project in Uganda - improving the lives of thousands of people within these project areas.